klromans557/Metric-Generation-and-Analysis-Suite/README.md

    in order to update the figure.
    - Use the `Models to Compare` GUI variable to change which two models are plotted in the figure; models are ordered by name, ascending, i.e. the default '1,2' compares the first and second model folders.
-   - Use the `Number of Processes` GUI variable to change how many CPU cores/threads are used for processing images with the CREATE script
+   - Use the `Number of Processes` GUI variable to change how many CPU cores/threads are used for processing images with the FACE or STYLE scripts.

 ## Methodology